Continuous-time q-Learning for Jump-Diffusion Models under Tsallis Entropy: Applications and Numerical Examples

 where the parameters $\mu_1,\mu_2\in\R$, $\sigma>0$ and $\nu<1$.
-We use $\mu_1,\mu_2\geq 0$ to denote the rate charged by a hedger when he lends money to the two kinds of repo market and implements his short-selling position (see also \citealt{bichuch2018arbitrage}).
+We use $\mu_1,\mu_2\geq 0$ to denote the rate charged by a hedger when he lends money to two kinds of repo market and implements his short-selling position (see \citealt{bichuch2018arbitrage}).
 Then, the dynamics \eqref{eq:state-exam2} describes the cash flow controlled by the lending strategy $(\xi,\eta)$.
-The value function with the state process \eqref{eq:state-exam2} is specified as follows:
+The value function is given by

-Here $U(x)=\frac{x^h}{h}$ is the standard power utility for $x>0$, $0<h<1$, and $A,B>0$ are the cost parameters.
+Here, $U(x)=\frac{x^h}{h}$ is the standard power utility for $x>0$, $0<h<1$, and $A,B>0$ are the cost parameters.